MatchPatern/source/door.md

 • Ignore the path until you feel empty — then it'll be here.
 • Hover mentally over any “🤔” for a tip (in your imagination, or ask a friend).
 • Tick checkboxes as you go — they're not homework, they're waypoints.
-• Come back tomorrow — the gaps are where it grows.
+• Come back later — the gaps are where it grows.

 ---